bobjflong/shelduck/readme.md

 ### Web UI

 Currently, shelduck writes to `~/shelduck.log` (this will be configurable one day).
-A web-ui for this log file is made available at `localhost:4567/web-ui`.
+You can boot a web app which provides a visual representation of that log using the `Shelduck.WebApp` module.
+See `src/Main.hs` for an example.

 <img src="https://s3-eu-west-1.amazonaws.com/bobblogimages/Screen+Shot+2015-10-25+at+20.19.03.png"/>